Aurea-Li/rails-debugging/README.md

 #### 1. Operating System
 > When I look at the Organizer Console for an event, the Operating System Breakdown table has difficult-to-read percentages listed for each OS.

+- Open the website in Chrome.
+- Click on the "Organizer Console" button on an event page, or within an event box at the homepage.
+Make sure the event has attendees.
+- Observe that the count and percentage under Operating System breakdown is combined together into one header, "Count".

 #### 2. Saving event as draft
 > When I save an event as a draft, I get a 500 error even though I have filled out all of the required fields.

+- Open the website in Chrome.
+- Click "Organize Event" button in the "Get Involved" section.
+- Fill in the required information:
+  - Event Session Name
+  - Title
+  - Chapter
+  - Student rsvp limit
+  - Target audience
+- Click "Save Draft"
+- Observe a 500 error appears.

 #### 3. Removing event RSVP
 > When I remove an attendee's RSVP for an event, I get an error and the RSVP is not removed.

+- Open the website in chrome.
+- Click on the "Organizer Console" button on an event page, or within an event box at the homepage.
+Make sure the event has attendees.
+- Click "Show all Attendee RSVP Details" button.
+- Click the "Destroy" button for an attendee.
+- Click "OK" for the pop-up box saying "Are you Sure?"
+- Observe a 500 error appears.